 If you move house or change phone number, don't forget to update your contact details for your dog's tag and microchip.
-It is now a legal requirement for all dogs to be microchipped and their details kept up to date.
+From April 2016, it is a legal requirement for all dogs to be microchipped and their details kept up to date.
 Your dog will have been microchipped by the RSPCA.